calliope-project/calliope/docs/user_defined_math/syntax.md

 But if you're having trouble setting up your math, it is a useful function to getting it over the line.

 !!! note
-    Our [internally defined parameters][model-definition-schema] all have default values which propagate to the math.
+    Our internally defined parameters, listed in the `Parameters` section of our [pre-defined base math documentation][base-math] all have default values which propagate to the math.
     You only need to use `default_if_empty` for decision variables and global expressions, and for user-defined parameters.

 ## equations